X

 | Combination with beta-blocker | Yes – recommended and safe | Verapamil + beta-blocker = contraindicated! |

-Amlodipine acts exclusively on the arteries, not on the veins, and has little direct effect on the heart muscle.
-It has the longest half-life of all calcium channel blockers (30–50 hours), which allows once-daily dosing and minimises blood pressure fluctuations.
-It is also the only calcium channel blocker proven to be safe in heart failure (PRAISE trial).
+Amlodipine acts exclusively on the arteries, not on the veins, and barely directly on the heart muscle.
+It has the longest half-life of all calcium channel blockers (30–50 hours), which allows once-daily intake and minimises blood pressure fluctuations.
+It is also the only calcium channel blocker that has been shown to be safe to use in heart failure (PRAISE trial).

 | Indication | Starting dose | Target dose | Note |